Louise Russell

 Ways of Knowing

-Wanting to express how I experience the land–viscerally, emotionally, artistically, and scientifically–led me to pair the botanical vouchers of the plants with the photographs, in a sense putting the physical and spiritual together so they may create new considerations that inform and deepen our relationship with nature.
+Wanting to express how I experience the land–viscerally, emotionally, artistically, and scientifically–led me to pair the botanical vouchers of the plants that I collect with the photographs, in a sense putting the physical and spiritual together so viewers may create new considerations that inform and deepen our relationship with nature.
+Personal short writings of my experiences walking the J9 Ranch where these are collected and photographed add to the expression.

-These images are places I found in my search for somewhere to build a community of justice in this time of injustice and social and ecological collapse.
+With ecological collapse and social injustice weighing heavy, a group of us boarded the Searchship to look for another place to live.
+These images are places discovered on this fictional travel looking for a place to live sustainably and with justice for all.
 But I realize there is no Planet B and whatever that community will be, it’s here on Earth.
 It’s here we have to reimagine and create a new way of living.

-The J9 Suite is an ongoing series of a place, the J9 Ranch in San Diego’s high desert backcountry.
-My granddad first worked on the property in 1900, and as newlyweds in 1914 he and my grandmother moved onto the property and registered the J9 cattle brand.
+The J9 Suite is a series of a place, the J9 Ranch in San Diego’s high desert backcountry.
+My grandad first worked on the property in 1900, and as newlyweds in 1914 he and my grandmother moved onto the property and registered the J9 cattle brand.
 This is the place my mother grew up and my sister and I played as children.
 I started photographing here with my 8 x 10” pinhole in 1998.
-The images are documents and a meditation on place, nature, and change
+The images are documents and a meditation on place, nature, and change.

 Every Square Inch is a companion series with the J9 Suite using digital color images.
 These photographs come from a desire to know every square inch of the ranch, a longing to remember everything there, and fears of the human and natural events that may damage it.
 I collect botanicals.
 Their beauty surprises me.
 The possibility of their disappearance urges me to create an impossible photographic archive of the totality of this place.
 I press the botanicals to save them from a future thief.
 I'm creating a plant atlas and the botanical pressings are carefully placed on some photographs, the images an expression of the land and seed packets.
 This ongoing series began in 2005.
 It revels in the atmosphere of the ranch and attempts to create a thorough record of the place.